A Compositional Approach to Verifying Modular Robotic Systems: Case Study: Remote Inspection

-The second plan, \texttt{movebase\_result(Id,Result)} on line 5, has three variations.
+The second plan, \texttt{movebase\_result(Id, Result)} on line 5, has three variations.
 All of them are triggered by adding the \texttt{movebase\_result} belief, which reports that the robot's movement (controlled by the move base library) is complete, with the second parameter indicating either success (value $3$) or failure (value $2$).
-The first variation (lines 5--6) is the main plan, which tests where the rover was going before the action succeeded (\texttt{going(L1)}) and where the next location is, and then removes the outdated bookkeeping belief, performs the \texttt{inspect} action, and then adds the goal to inspect the next location.
+The first variation (lines 5--6) is the main plan, which tests where the rover was going before the action succeeded (\texttt{going(L1)}) and where the next location is, and then removes the outdated bookkeeping belief, performs the \texttt{inspect} action, add a belief that the location $L1$ has been inspected, and then adds the goal to inspect the next location.
 The second variation (line 7) is for when the robot is moving to the decontamination and should thus not take any additional actions.
 The third variation (line 9) is for when a \texttt{move} action fails, in which case we simply log that it has failed.

 Finally, the third (line 12) and fourth plans (line 14) are triggered by the addition of the beliefs \texttt{danger\_red} or \texttt{danger\_orange}, respectively.
 In both cases we test that we are not yet heading to the entrance (\texttt{going(0)}) and get its coordinates from the belief base.
 Then, if the test succeeds, we add the bookkeeping belief and send the \texttt{move} action for execution (this is published in a \gls{ros} topic that is subscribed to by a move base node).